mihai-ignat/connectedhomeip/examples/lighting-app/nxp/k32w/k32w0/README.md

     blocks from the OTA Provider;
 -   the controller (a linux application called chip-tool) will be used for commmissionning both the device and the OTA Provider App.
-The device will be commissionned using the standard Matter flow (BLE + IEEE 802.15.4) while the OTA Provider Application will be commissionned using the _onnetwork_ option of chip-tool: this means that _Computer #1_ and _Computer #2_ need to be in the same Layer 3 Network and need to have IPv6 addressing capability;
+The device will be commissionned using the standard Matter flow (BLE + IEEE 802.15.4) while the OTA Provider Application will be commissionned using the _onnetwork_ option of chip-tool;
 -   during commissioning, each device is assigned a node id by the chip-tool (can be specified manually by the user).
 Using the node id of the device and of the lighting application, chip-tool triggers the OTA transfer by invoking the _announce-ota-provider_ command - basically, the OTA Requestor is informed of the node id of the OTA Provider Application.
-The OTA Requestor will then initiate a connection to the OTA Provider Application: Thread will be used for the communication between the Device and OTBR while the communication between OTBR and OTA-Provider Application is done through standard Wi-Fi.

-_Computer #1_ and _Computer #2_ can be any system running an Ubuntu distribution.
+_Computer #1_ can be any system running an Ubuntu distribution.
 We recommand using TE 7.5 instructions from [here](https://groups.csa-iot.org/wg/matter-csg/document/24839), where RPi 4 are proposed.
 Also, TE 7.5 instructions document point to the OS/Docker images that should be used on the RPis.
 For compatibility reasons, we recommand compiling chip-tool and OTA Provider applications with the same commit id that was used for compiling the Lighting Application.
 Also, please note that there is a single controller (chip-tool) running on Computer #1 which is used for commissioning both the device and the OTA Provider Application.
-[These instructions](https://itsfoss.com/connect-wifi-terminal-ubuntu/) could be used for connecting the RPis to WiFi.
+If needed, [these instructions](https://itsfoss.com/connect-wifi-terminal-ubuntu/) could be used for connecting the RPis to WiFi.

-For the moment, we recommand running the Linux OTA provider application to a device different than the one running the OTBR.
-The issue was fixed on the latest master by this [PR](https://github.com/project-chip/connectedhomeip/pull/14382). (more details [here](https://csamembers.slack.com/archives/C02HUSNLN4S/p1641999791014600) - please note that you need to be a member of #sw-update-ota Slack channel in order to be able to access the link).

 Build the Linux OTA provider application:
 ```
-doru@computer2:~/connectedhomeip$ : ./scripts/examples/gn_build_example.sh examples/ota-provider-app/linux out/ chip_config_network_layer_ble=false
+doru@computer1:~/connectedhomeip$ : ./scripts/examples/gn_build_example.sh examples/ota-provider-app/linux out/ota-provider-app chip_config_network_layer_ble=false
 ```

 Start the OTA Provider Application:
 ```
 doru@computer1:~/connectedhomeip$ : rm -rf /tmp/chip_*
-doru@computer2:~/connectedhomeip$ : ./out/chip-ota-provider-app -f chip-k32w061-light-example.bin
+doru@computer1:~/connectedhomeip$ : ./out/ota-provider-app/chip-ota-provider-app -f chip-k32w061-light-example.bin
 ```

 Build Linux chip-tool:
 ```
-doru@computer1:~/connectedhomeip$ : ./scripts/examples/gn_build_example.sh examples/chip-tool out/
+doru@computer1:~/connectedhomeip$ : ./scripts/examples/gn_build_example.sh examples/chip-tool out/chip-tool-app
 ```

 Provision the OTA provider application and assign node id _1_:
 ```
 doru@computer1:~/connectedhomeip$ : rm -rf /tmp/chip_*
-doru@computer1:~/connectedhomeip$ : ./out/chip-tool pairing onnetwork 1 20202021
+doru@computer1:~/connectedhomeip$ : ./out/chip-tool-app/chip-tool pairing onnetwork 1 20202021
 ```

 Provision the device and assign node id _2_:
 ```
-doru@computer1:~/connectedhomeip$ : ./out/chip-tool pairing ble-thread 2 hex:<operationalDataset> 20202021   3840
+doru@computer1:~/connectedhomeip$ : ./out/chip-tool-app/chip-tool pairing ble-thread 2 hex:<operationalDataset> 20202021   3840
 ```

 Start the OTA process:
 ```
-doru@computer1:~/connectedhomeip$ : ./out/chip-tool otasoftwareupdaterequestor announce-ota-provider 1 0 0 0 2 0
+doru@computer1:~/connectedhomeip$ : ./out/chip-tool-app/chip-tool otasoftwareupdaterequestor announce-ota-provider 1 0 0 0 2 0
 ```